MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-deploy-and-use-the-model.md

 ---
 # Deploy the R model and use it in SQL

-In this lesson, you will use your R models in a production environment, by calling a trained model from a stored procedure.
-You can then invoke the stored procedure from R or any application programming language that supports [!INCLUDE[tsql](../../includes/tsql-md.md)] (such as C#, Java, Python, etc), to use the model to make predictions on new observations.
+In this lesson, you use your R models in a production environment, by calling a trained model from a stored procedure.
+You can then invoke the stored procedure from R or any application programming language that supports [!INCLUDE[tsql](../../includes/tsql-md.md)] (such as C#, Java, Python, etc.), to use the model to make predictions on new observations.

 This sample demonstrates the two most common ways to use a model in scoring:

 - **Batch scoring mode** is used when you need to create multiple predictions very fast, by passing a SQL query or table as input.
-A table of results is returned, which typically you'll insert into a table or output to a file.
+A table of results is returned, which you might insert directly into a table or write to a file.

 - **Individual scoring mode** is used when you need to create predictions one at a time, or "on the fly".
 You pass a set of individual values to the stored procedure.
 The values correspond to features in the model, which th e model uses to create a prediction, or generate another result such as a probability value.
 You can then return that value to the application, or user.